 U.S. Politics, Abuse of Power, Corruption

+This is the book the Clintons and the extreme right don’t want you to read.
 Who is the Whistleblower?
-It is not who you think it is.
+It’s not who you think it is.

-As such, The Whistleblower could be re-written by essentially swapping former President Donald Trump’s name with the Clintons, with their respective investigations and impeachment(s).
+The Whistleblower could be rewritten by essentially swapping former President Donald Trump’s name with the Clintons with their respective investigations and impeachment(s).